 Result:

-Select speed with index
+Select performance with index

 As you can see, select time now looks like a constant line near 0.02 ms for one SELECT query, which is even faster than one INSERT.
 In the end, there is a small fall down to 0.012 ms which could be related to the "Smartness" of the Postgres query planner or B-Tree distribution.
 But this is not significant, and it probably occurred on the previous chart as well (and we just did not notice it because the range of Y-axis was 600 times larger).